void-sign/noesis/docs/RESTRUCTURE_RESTART.md

 fish ./scripts/restore_structure_state.fish 20250513212544
 ```

+For more detailed information about structure management, see [STRUCTURE_MANAGEMENT.md](STRUCTURE_MANAGEMENT.md).

 ## Current Status of Restructuring

 As of the saved state (May 13, 2025), the following tasks have been completed:

-1. ✅ Created directory structure according to the plan in `docs/RESTRUCTURE_PLAN.md`
+1. Created directory structure according to the plan in `docs/RESTRUCTURE_PLAN.md`
-2. ✅ Moved source code from `source/` to `src/`
+2. Moved source code from `source/` to `src/`
-3. ✅ Moved documentation files to `docs/`
+3. Moved documentation files to `docs/`
-4. ✅ Moved `noesis_libc` to `libs/noesis_libc`
+4. Moved `noesis_libc` to `libs/noesis_libc`
-5. ✅ Updated Makefile to use new directory paths
+5. Updated Makefile to use new directory paths
-6. ✅ Created script directories in `scripts/bash/` and `scripts/fish/`
+6. Created script directories in `scripts/bash/` and `scripts/fish/`

 Pending tasks: